Wasps mission is to provide space and support activities in which creators can prosper.

 We currently have active projects in two locations; Inverness and Perth.
 These locations were confirmed after an extensive demand survey was carried out in the respective creative communities.
 The results highlighted a clear dearth in facilities supporting artists, makers, and creative industries, and as such work began to identify funding support and suitable locations.

-In Inverness we have began the first phase of development of the B-listed Midmills building of the former Inverness Royal Academy.
-Once complete this part of the project will provide high quality affordable workspaces for 39 artists and makers and is expected to be completed by Summer 2018.
+In Inverness we have completed the first phase of development of the B-listed Midmills building of the former Inverness Royal Academy.
+This project provides 32 high quality affordable workspaces for 39 artists and makers.
 A planned second phase is at the fundraising stage and would provide exhibition, performance and events space, a public cafe, workshop areas and offices for creative industries.

 In Perth we have identified a building, the former St John's School site, and will work with Perth College, Perth and Kinross Council, PCAT (Perth Contemporary Arts and Crafts) and PVAF (Perth Visual Arts Forum) to help us to find creative tenants to bring this building back to life.
-With strong interest identified in creative workspace here, extensive refurbishment work will commence in Spring 2018 with an scheduled completion date of mid 2019.
+With strong interest identified in creative workspace here, extensive refurbishment work commenced in January 2019 with an scheduled completion date of late 2019.

 We’re delighted that our work over the years has been recognized with a number of awards.
 In 2014 we won The Social Enterprise of the Year Award in Scotland.
 The Briggait project, which redeveloped part of Glasgow’s historic fish market into studios for over 80 artists and charities, won the coveted ‘Special Award for Scotland’ from the UK-wide Civic Trust Awards.
 South Block was the winner of the Doolan Award for Architecture in 2013.